 In accordance with the Clery Act, the University annually distributes its Campus Safety Report.
-Copies of the report and other information required under the Act can be obtained during normal business hours from the Department of Public Safety and Security Services (DPSSS), DuBourg Hall 9; the Office of Student Financial Services, DuBourg Hall 121; the Department of Athletics, Chaifetz Arena; Medical School Admissions, Schwitalla Hall 226; the School for Professional Studies, 3322 Olive, or online at the DPSEP webpage: http://www.slu.edu/x22134.xml.
+Copies of the report and other information required under the Act can be obtained during normal business hours from the Department of Public Safety and Emergency Preparedness (DPSEP), Wool Center, Room 114; the Office of Student Financial Services, DuBourg Hall 121; the Department of Athletics, Chaifetz Arena; Medical School Admissions, Schwitalla Hall 226; the School for Professional Studies, Brouster Hall; or online at the DPSEP webpage: http://www.slu.edu/x22134.xml.

 1.13 Missing Persons

-This policy is intended to address missing Residential Students, however, all reports of missing Students may be directed to DPSSS.
-Parents and legal guardians may also report to DPSSS when they believe their Student may be missing.
+This policy is intended to address missing Residential Students, however, all reports of missing Students may be directed to DPSEP.
+Parents and legal guardians may also report to DPSEP when they believe their Student may be missing.